getcarina/getcarina.com/README.md

 Right now, file names are being prefixed with a number like `001-` to control their display order.
 This is not really maintainable and will probably change.

+Use the tutorial template (`/tutorial-template.md`) for creating new tutorials.

 ## Contact

 Please contact [Keith Bartholomew](https://github.com/ktbartholomew) or submit issues to this repository for any technical questions.